 - For all the essentials in a brief overview, see my First Time In Osaka guide

-- Check Osaka accommodation availability and pricing on Booking.com – usually you can reserve a room with no upfront payment.
-Pay when you check out.
-Free cancellations too
+- Check Osaka accommodation availability and pricing on Booking.com and Agoda.com - often you can book with no upfront payment and free cancellation

 - Need tips on where to stay?
 See my one page guide Where To Stay In Osaka